Khang-NT/sdk-doc/docs/01_LoginKit/00_Getting_Started/Android.md

 ----------
 ## Logging
 Print log is useful to debug your app, but strongly recommended that you shouldn't show any log in release product.
-Logging is disabled by default in `LoginKit`, to show/hide logs just add some lines to your code:
+Logging is disabled by default in `UserKitIdentity`, to show/hide logs just add some lines to your code:
 ```java
 // import userkit.sdk.identity.Logging;